-Just a few last minute Easter decorating & brunch ideas …
+Just a few last-minute Easter flowers and other decorative brunch ideas …

 Easter Flower Arrangement by Martha Stewart.